Docs

 }

 The command takes a contract name, not a file path.
-Ensure your contract is defined in the configuration:
+The contract must appear under [contracts.<Name>] in Acton.toml:

 Acton.toml